 A titer is a measurement of the amount or concentration of a substance in a solution.
-It usually refers to the amount of antibodies found in a patient's blood.
+It usually refers to the amount of antibodies found in a person's blood.

-Blood titer measurements can be very helpful in determining medical treatment.
-Antibody titers can tell the doctor if the patient has immunity to diseases such as measles, chickenpox, or hepatitis.
+Blood titer measurements can help determine medical treatment.
+Antibody titers show if a person is immune to diseases such as measles, chickenpox, or hepatitis.
 They can also help measure harmful antibodies related to lupus.

 A titer measurement is expressed as a ratio, such as 1:40.